Data3rr/Res0luti0n/README.md

 ### 4. Last step
 Press `5` if you are already in the parameter menu, otherwise just press `1` to build your RAT.

-*↦Troubleshooting: If this does not work, check that you have entered the correct parameters (like a correct size for shoes)*
+*↦Troubleshooting: If this does not work, check that you have entered the correct parameters (webhook...)*

 ### 5. Usage
 For the proper functioning of the injector it is imperative that the entirety of what is in the ZIP created is located in the same directory.

-*↦Hint: I recommend you to use it as a module in a python script, it allows to trivialize it and to hide it*
+*↦Hint: This is only valid if you use cx freeze*

 ## Thanks
 ### In this project malware bases are already included.